PirateKabuto/AVKiller/README.md

 To use it, run the payload generation script, input the payload and it will generate a payload and save to your clipboard.
 Paste it in the payload spot in the quotations paste the integer key in the key spot
 Generate an AMSI bypass from https://amsi.fail/ and put it in the AMSI payload slot.

+THIS IS A BETA VERSION FOR PROOF OF CONCEPT!!!!!!!

+It is difficult to use succesfully.
+A version that automatically crypts a script from a file, then adds it to a payload with random chars and an AMSI bypass from https://amsi.fail/ is in the works and will exist in the future so please stay posted!!!